storyblok/storyblok-react/README.md

 > The SDK has a special module for RSC.
 Always import `@storyblok/react/rsc` while using Server Components.

-**Limitation** - Real time editing can not work if all the components are on the server, you can see the changes when you save the story.
+**Limitation** - Real-time editing won't work if all the components are rendered on the server.
+Although, you can see the changes applied in the Visual Editor whenever you save or publish the changes applied to the story.

 ### Initialize and Import your Storyblok Components